shriyanss/cewlai/README.md

 <img width="758" alt="Screenshot 2025-01-24 at 9 51 33 PM" src="https://github.com/user-attachments/assets/a01d3ad7-733b-4822-b1e4-42b931194276" />

 CewlAI is a domain generation tool that uses Google's Gemini AI to create potential domain variations based on seed domains.
-It's inspired by tools like CeWL but focuses on domain name pattern recognition and generation.
+It's inspired by dnscewl which was inspired by CeWL, but this tool focuses on domain name pattern recognition and generation.

 ## Features